 Ingredients

-- 2 cups packed cilantro
+- 2 cups packed fresh cilantro

-- 3 Tbsp fresh lime juice about 2 limes
+- 3 Tbsp fresh lime juice, about 2 limes

 - 1 clove garlic